cirlanalex/predict-top-3-plausible-locations-of-a-developer/README.md

 # Predict the top 3 plausible locations of a software developer
 The main aim of this project is to create a plugin for GitHub that can predict the top three plausible geographical locations of a software developer.
 This prediction is based on multiple pieces of information available from the user's GitHub profile.
 The following sources of information are utilized:
- - Location set on the user's profile
+ - location set on the user's profile
- - Email address set to public on the user's profile
+ - email address set to public on the user's profile
- - Personal website set on the user's profile
+ - personal website set on the user's profile
- - Language usage in READMEs from the user's public repositories
+ - language usage in READMEs from the user's public repositories
- - Time zone set on the user's profile
+ - the time zone set on the user's profile

 ## Database
 The project employs MariaDB as the database management system due to its popularity and familiarity among the project developers.

 Data for this project are sourced from various places and manually added into CSV files located in "./csvfiles" directory for import into the database.
 These data files include:
   - countries:
-    - contains the name of the countries (source: https://www.britannica.com/topic/list-of-countries-1993160)
+    - contains the names of the countries (source: https://www.britannica.com/topic/list-of-countries-1993160)
     - contains the specific top-level domain for the country (source: https://en.wikipedia.org/wiki/List_of_Internet_top-level_domains)
   - languages:
-    - contains the name of the languages supported by the guessLanguage.js library (source: https://github.com/richtr/guessLanguage.js)
+    - contains the names of the languages supported by the guessLanguage.js library (source: https://github.com/richtr/guessLanguage.js)
     - contains the code returned by the library for that specific language
   - timezones:
-    - contains the name of the time zone showed by GitHub on profiles (UTC)
+    - contains the names of the time zones shown by GitHub on profiles (UTC)
-    - contains the starting working hour assuming people work from 9am to 5pm (based on UTC+01:00) (DISCLAIMER: THIS IS NOT USED IN THE PROJECT BECAUSE WE FOUND ANOTHER WAY TO DETECT TIME ZONE)
+    - contains the starting working hour assuming people work from 9 am to 5 pm (based on UTC+01:00) (DISCLAIMER: THIS IS NOT USED IN THE PROJECT BECAUSE WE FOUND ANOTHER WAY TO DETECT TIME ZONE)
   - countries_languages:
-    - connects the ids of the languages to the ids of the countries that are spoken into (source: https://en.wikipedia.org/wiki/List_of_official_languages_by_country_and_territory)
+    - connects the IDs of the languages to the IDs of the countries that are spoken into (source: https://en.wikipedia.org/wiki/List_of_official_languages_by_country_and_territory)
   - countries_timezones:
-    - connects the ids of the time zones to the ids of the countries that have that specific time zone
+    - connects the IDs of the time zones to the IDs of the countries that have that specific time zone

 ## Backend
 The backend of the system is built using ExpressJS and is responsible for fetching information from the GitHub API and returning the possible countries where the user may be located.
 The backend exposes several routes: